zaiisao/Documentation/en/Interactive Broadcast/role_windows.md

    ```

 ## Next Steps
-Once the client role is switched to the broadcaster, you can start a live broadcast with the following step:
+Once the client role is switched to the host, you can start a live broadcast with the following step:

 - [Publish and Subscribe to Streams](../../en/Interactive%20Broadcast/publish_windows_live.md)